-The Certificate in Islamic Thought combines Islamic credentials with academic rigor along with a flexible schedule which suits working professionals.
-The objective of this program is to provide academically rigorous education in Islamic studies, rooted within IIIT's approach and taught by scholars from our diverse network of scholars.
-Program participants will be awarded 6 credit hours via Shenandoah University upon completion of the certificate.
+The Certificate in Islamic Thought combines Islamic credentials with academic rigor, along with a flexible schedule which suits working professionals and students.
+The objective of this program is to provide academically rigorous, faith-based education in Islamic studies, rooted within IIIT's approach and taught by first-rate scholars of Islam.

 The Fairfax Institute is a religious institution exempt from state regulation and oversight in the Commonwealth of Virginia Pursuant to 8 VAC 40-21-50 of the Virginia Administrative Code, The Fairfax Institute is exempt from regulations of the State Council for Higher Education for Virginia for a period of five years, beginning June 8, 2016, and ending June 8, 2021, as long as the institution's primary purpose remains to provide religious training or theological education.